The summer’s transfer window was all rather silly, wasn’t it?

 A great signing, you say?

-According to sources, the Blues will be forced to pay an eye-watering £71million for the young Spaniard, which would surpass the world record fee for a goalkeeper that Liverpool paid for Alisson back in July.
+According to sources, the Blues spent £71million on the Spaniard, which surpassed the world record fee for a goalkeeper that Liverpool paid for Alisson back in July.

-It seems Bilbao have tapped into Chelsea’s desperation to sign a new goalkeeper, with the transfer window set to close on Thursday and Thibaut Courtois’ currently AWOL.
+It seems Bilbao tapped into Chelsea’s desperation to sign a new goalkeeper, with the transfer window closing fast at the time and Thibaut Courtois’ on his way to Real Madrid.

 But the deal also continues a running theme of the Spanish club’s continuing ability of driving a hard bargain when the elite clubs come calling for their players.